-The Company has not had any goodwill on its balance sheet since March 1, 2014.
-The results of our goodwill impairment tests as of March 1, 2014, indicated that the balance of goodwill reported, entirely attributed to our EDG reporting unit, was fully impaired.
+The Company did not have any goodwill on its balance sheet as of May 30, 2015, and May 31, 2014.
+The results of our goodwill impairment tests as of March 1, 2014, our measurement date, indicated that the balance of goodwill reported, entirely attributed to our PMT reporting unit, was fully impaired.
 The goodwill impairment test revealed that there was no implied goodwill value as of the measurement date.
 As a result, we recorded a pre-tax goodwill impairment charge of \$1.7 million during fiscal year 2014.
 Additionally, a \$0.4 million tax benefit was recorded related to the goodwill impairment.